WildcatIP/other.js/README.md

 ## Building Ourselves With Ourselves

-Implementing much of Other Chat in Otherscript has some benefits:
+Implementing much of Other Chat in other.js has some benefits:

 - It forces a clean separation of base Chatternet/client infrastructure from our feature logic: which minimizes the part of the client that has to be ported and tested platform to platform; and creates a clear line along which we can open source.
-- Let's us make strong assertions about security.
-Otherscript is hermetically sealed from the rest of it's host, and can be passed objects with just the permissions they need.
+- Let's us make strong assertions about security. other.js is hermetically sealed from the rest of it's host, and can be passed objects with just the permissions they need.
 - Increases the number of us able to prototype and implement features and behaviors.
 - Provides a way to update client behavior across all platforms on the fly, roll out features to specific communities, and rollback miss-behaving functionality.
 - Allows us to automatically build granular usage and telemetry analytics for feature sets.
 Imagine being able to test and compare multiple versions of our commands in the wild at the same time, with comparitive analytics, and then tweaking behavior just right in realish time.
 The analytics we need to craft our feature sets will be the same analytics the community will want.